 There is significant actual and potential future competition for Praluent (an overview of the competitive landscape for Praluent is provided in Part I, Item 1.
 "Business - Competition - Praluent").
-Amgen's PCSK9 program is currently the most advanced of the competitors, having already received regulatory approval from the FDA and marketing authorization from the European Commission for its PCSK9 inhibitor Repatha.
+Amgen's PCSK9 program is currently the most advanced of the competitors, having already received regulatory approvals in jurisdictions including the U.S., the EU, and Japan for its PCSK9 inhibitor Repatha.
 Amgen may obtain marketing approval for Repatha in one or more additional countries before Praluent is approved in those countries.
-Several other companies, including Pfizer, also have development programs for antibodies against PCSK9.
+Several other companies, including AstraZeneca and Eli Lilly, also have development programs for antibodies against PCSK9.
 Alnylam, in collaboration with The Medicines Company, has a clinical program underway with an RNAi molecule against PCSK9.
-In addition, there are therapeutic products targeting PCSK9 operating through other mechanisms of action in development, including an oral product.
+In addition, there are therapeutic products targeting PCSK9 operating through other mechanisms of action in development, including oral products and vaccines.
 Oral products that lower LDL-C, if approved, may also be competitive with PCSK9 inhibitors, including Praluent.
 Certain late-stage inhibitors of cholesterylester transfer protein (CETP), such as Merck's anacetrapib, lower LDL-C and may be launched with supporting data from outcomes trials prior to the completion of our own outcomes trial for Praluent.
-Other oral agents for lowering LDL-C that may potentially compete with Praluent include ETC-1002 and CAT-2054, which are being developed by Esperion Therapeutics and Catabasis Pharmaceuticals, respectively.
+Other oral agents for lowering LDL-C that may potentially compete with Praluent include ETC-1002, which is being developed by Esperion; and gemcabene, which is being developed by Gemphire.